CDCgov/template/README.md

 [public domain notices and disclaimers](https://github.com/CDCgov/template/blob/master/DISCLAIMER.md), and [code of conduct](https://github.com/CDCgov/template/blob/master/code-of-conduct.md).

+## ------- delete me -------
+New repositories should include this template as a starting point to include all required notices for CDC use of third part web applications like GitHub.

+Delete everything within this section demarcated with “------“ with material appropriate for your repo that is useful to your developers and users.
 ## Hat-tips
 Thanks to [18F](https://18f.gsa.gov/)'s [open source policy](https://github.com/18F/open-source-policy)
 and [code of conduct](https://github.com/CDCgov/code-of-conduct/blob/master/code-of-conduct.md) that were very useful in setting up this GitHub organization.
 Thanks to CDC's [Informatics Innovation Unit](https://www.phiresearchlab.org/index.php/code-of-conduct/) that was helpful in modeling the code of conduct.

+## ------- stop deleting me -----